Amaz1/floatland_realm/README.md

 #### Chat commands

-* `portal` will build the floatland like spawn place, at the current player position
+* `portal <playername>` will build the floatland like spawn place, at the current player position

+This command needs server and home privilegies (if sethome is available) and interact.

 # License